lando/acquia/docs/support.md

 # Contact Us

-If you need priority and dedicated support, expediated bug fixes or more features then please contact us below.
+If you need priority and dedicated support, expediated bug fixes, or more features, please use the form below to contact us about commercial support options.

+For community support, please consider the following resources:

+*   **GitHub Issues:** Report bugs or request features on the [Acquia Plugin GitHub Issues Page](https://github.com/lando/acquia/issues).
+*   **Lando Slack:** Join the Lando community on [Slack](https://www.launchpass.com/devwithlando) for general Lando questions and discussions that may also cover plugin usage.

 <form class="netlify" name="contact" method="POST" netflify data-netlify="true">
   <input type="hidden" name="form-name" value="contact" />